Protecting Your Company's Secrets in the Cloud-Native Age

 Once realizing that the above obstacles leave holes that can gravely impact business, we must comprehend the possible security breaches that are associated with lack of proper secrets protection.

 A data breach, man-in-the-middle attack and certificate or credential theft are just a few examples of the potential types of cyberattacks that can occur when cloud-native secrets are not protected properly.
 Once hacked, business implications are costly and even devastating.
 Remembering back the Home Depot and Target breaches – the impact on sales was long-lasting, even for brands of their magnitude.
 Other implications could be law suits if you are a company who holds sensitive information like home addresses and social security numbers – much like Equifax.
-According to the research by British insurance company Lloyd, the damage from hacks costs businesses $400 billion a year.
+According to the research by British insurance company Lloyd(link is external), the damage from hacks costs businesses $400 billion a year.

 The Software Vault